 There’s some indication of differences between sexes in the activity of neurotransmitters, which may have something to do with certain mental disorders being more common in one sex than the other.

-On average, there are differences in sexual interests and behaviours, which may relate to evolutionary effects (I have a book review coming up on a cool book on evolutionary psychology).
+On average, there are differences in sexual interests and behaviours, which may relate to evolutionary effects.
 However, as individuals, of course, evolutionary drives can be overridden by all kinds of things, including our characteristics, desires, and behavioural choices.

 With all of these averages, though, there’s enough overlap between the sexes that someone’s sex can’t be predicted based solely on knowing their performance in any of these areas.
 A particular female may have far superior visuospatial skills compared to a particular male, so there’s no reason that females wouldn’t be able to excel in traditionally male-dominated fields.